taminomara/psql-hooks/Detailed.md

 The result of this hook should be combined with the result of a previously registered `needs_fmgr_hook` via the `OR` clause.
-This is required to ensure that other plugins can hook function even though this very plugin does not hook them.
-Such behavior is vital for proper work of the security plugins.
+This is required to ensure that other extensions can hook function even though this very extension does not hook them.
+Such behavior is vital for proper work of the security extensions.

 Note that hooked functions are not inlined.